PawelGradek/Projects/README.md

 ## Requirements:
 Python 3.9.0,
-detailed requirements are given in the Readme.md file in each project.
+Detailed requirements are given in the Readme.md file in each project.

 ## Setup
 Follow the instructions to run a specific project